EdizonTN/Diotec.lplib/README.md

 ## Description

 This is an unofficial testing [LibrePCB](https://librepcb.org) library.
-Diotec semiconductor with order code of TME.EU.
+Diotec semiconductor (PNP/NPN transistors in TO-92) with order code of TME.EU.

-Total: 17 devices
+Total: 54 devices

 ## How to add library to your LibrePCB